 There are some amazing resources available to help children understand the brain and how it works.
 This is a round-up of some of the best I have found.
 Some are free, interactive ideas and some are inexpensive resources for purchase.
+(I do not get paid for promotions.
+I promote the products I find helpful.)
 I'm also including some of my favorite videos I have found on YouTube.

 by WholeHearted School Counseling

 This is at the top of the list because it has so many features.
 It comes with informative videos, activities, and posters to help children learn about their brain and how it responds to stress.
 The graphics are engaging and it is a well-rounded source to help educate kids about how their brains work.